 While all three suspects claimed innocence at the time, none of their alibis completely covered the full 34 hours that Grinstead was missing.
 Authorities thus kept all of their names in the mix, though years later it would become clear that they had not needed to.

-“This Case Has Never Gone Cold.”
+“This Case Has Never Gone Cold”

 The small town of Ocilla has a population of just over 3,000 residents.
 Naturally, rumors abounded.
-Some theorized that Grinstead was kidnapped by a stalker, others feared that the criminal responsible was from their little city and was still there.
+Some theorized that she was kidnapped by a stalker, others feared that the criminal responsible was from their little city and was still there.

-A year since Grinstead’s disappearance passed quickly and without further evidence.
-The GBI kept whatever details about their investigation under wraps for a total of three years until CBS aired an episode of 48 Hours surrounding Grinstead’s case in 2008.
+A year since Tara Grinstead’s disappearance passed quickly and without further evidence.
+The GBI kept whatever details about their investigation under wraps for a total of three years until CBS aired an episode of 48 Hours surrounding Tara Grinstead’s case in 2008.

 In the episode, authorities revealed to the public the most important piece of evidence that they believed would lead them to the culprit: the latex glove.

 The glove had been sent to a crime lab for testing upon its discovery.
 To recover DNA from a latex glove has proven unsuccessful and highly unlikely in the past.
-But remarkably in Grinstead’s case, the lab was able to gather forensic evidence.
+But remarkably in Tara Grinstead’s case, the lab was able to gather forensic evidence.

 The lab recovered male profile DNA and a fingerprint, but even after this evidence was paired with all possible suspects, there was no match.
 100 people were tested and the GBI even tried to match the DNA nationally.